Prosecutors charge 26-year-old Lincoln man who posed as high school student

 "And the police department did immediately begin receiving additional tips and the investigation is ongoing," Turner said in asking for a $250,000 bond.

+Scheich is the son of Pastor Jeff Scheich of Christ Lincoln, a Lutheran church at 4325 Sumner St.

-In court records, Lincoln police say the investigation began in June, when they received information that a 17-year-old student at Lincoln Public Schools was in fact a 26-year-old man, Scheich.
+In court records, Lincoln police say the investigation began in June, when they received information Scheich, a 26-year-old man, had attended Lincoln Public Schools and said he was 17 years old.

 Officer Ben Pflanz said, in the investigation that followed, they determined that Scheich had created a false identity, Zak Hess, to enroll in two Lincoln high schools and was passing himself off as a student.